oyvindeh/ucss/README.md

 Some pages are not accessible when crawling:
 * Pages that are only accessible by posting a form will not be checked.
 You may add them to pages.include if they reachable without posting data.
-* All parameters in links are stripped away, so pages that are only accessible through giving parameters will not be checked.
+* All parameters in links are normally stripped away when crawling, which may have side effects for the rendering of some pages.
+If you want an URL to be visited with specific parameters, you have to include it in pages.include.
-* Pages that are not linked to will not be checked.
+* When crawling, pages that are not linked to in other pages will not be checked.
 You may add them to pages.include.

 #### At-rules
 All at-rules are ignored, except @media: All the content inside media queries